 Dickison Elementary School

-- Dickison Elementary School's student population of 861 students has grown by 21% over five school years.
+- Dickison Elementary School's student population of 834 students has stayed relatively flat over five school years.

 |Students by Grade|